-The SDG6 narrative is incorporated by applying supply and demand-side development across the water system.
+465 The SDG6 narrative is incorporated by applying supply and demand-side development across the water system.
 The supply-side measure includes constraints on available surface water as environmental flows.
 Maintaining environmental flows in rivers is instrumental in achieving SDG target 6.6, which aims to protect and restore water-related ecosystems, encompassing a range of natural landscapes from mountains and forests to wetlands, rivers, aquifers, and lakes.
-The rivers' environmental flows help protect river-related ecosystems from achieving SDG target 6.6 (protect and restore water related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes).
-We use the Variable Monthly Flow (VFM) method (Pastor et al., 2014) to constrain the monthly surface water available for human use based on environmental flow requirements (EFRs) for wet and dry seasons (Pastor et al., 2014).
-This method implies that w(ater withdrawals cannot exceed the available residual supply after considering the EFRs.
-Some regions may be unable to adapt environmental flow targets in 2030 based on historical trajectories due to high withdrawals or fewer governance capabilities.
-We categorized these basins based on the development status of countries specified by the World Bank, and implemented a lower environmental flow target in the respective regions from 2030 onwards and increasedinereasing the target till 2050, thus following the trajectory of basins with high adaptive capacity...
+We use the 470 Variable Monthly Flow (VFM) method (Pastor et al., 2014) to constrain the monthly surface water available for human use based on environmental flow requirements (EFRs) for wet and dry seasons (Pastor et al., 2014).
+This method implies that water withdrawals cannot exceed the available residual supply after considering the EFRs.
+Some regions may be unable to adapt environmental flow targets in 2030 based on historical trajectories due to high withdrawals or 475 fewer governance capabilities.
+We categorized these basins based on the development status of countries specified by the World Bank, implemented a lower environmental flow target in the respective regions from 2030 onwards and increased the target till 2050, thus following the trajectory of basins with high adaptive capacity.
 These environmental flow targets also vary across climate impact scenarios.
 It enables assessing the response to mitigating future demand growth.
-The demand-side measures for SDG6 in the water system include targets for reaching sustainable water consumption across all sectors.
+480 The demand-side measures for SDG6 in the water system include targets for reaching sustainable water consumption across all sectors.
 We constrain the capacity of the water infrastructure system for integrating water access and quality targets.
 The connection and treatment rates are endogenized in the withdrawals and wastewater collection.
 These rates are changed to allow shifts in water withdrawals for universal piped access.
-Wastewater treatment capacity is increased to treat a minimum of half of all the wastewater collection in the infrastructure system.
+Wastewater treatment capacity is increased to 485 treat half of all the wastewater collection in the infrastructure system.
 The connection and treatment rates are adjusted for the basins that can readily adapt; the targets for 2030 are assigned to the basins with more adaptive capacity than those with less adaptive capacity.
 Increasing the fraction of wastewater treatment also helps to protect ecosystems related to water, thus contributing to achieving SDG6 target 6.6.
-The rates are projected in the baseline (non-SDG) scenario using a logistic model by combining income projections fitting to national historical data using the approach described in (Parkinson et al.,
+The rates are projected in the baseline (non-SDG) 490 scenario using a logistic model by combining income projections fitting to national historical data using the approach described in (Parkinson et al., 2019b).